-What are process maps used for?
+What is business process mapping used for?

 Process mapping is executed to establish an order for procedures, a necessary prerequisite for any Standard Operating Procedure (SOP).
 Certain enterprises use process maps as templates, or guidelines, or diagrams for tasks.
 These are meant to help guide employees on how to carry out procedures.
 Relying solely on process maps without a business process management (BPM) platform often results in missed opportunities for improvement due to untracked metrics and key performance indicators (KPIs).
 Process mapping comes before a BPM platform and is the basis of the whole workflow engine.

 With a BPM platform, your enterprise can track the amount of time it takes to complete a process, spot bottlenecks or time-consuming tasks, reinforce defined execution standards, automate work, and more.